AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

    :module: RoadRunner
    :annotation: int

-   disable SBML conserved moiety warnings.
+   Disable SBML conserved moiety warnings.

    Conserved Moiety Conversion may cause unexpected behavior, be aware of what it is before enabling.